Rabbi Walter Jacob

 For all his efforts to create a better world, Rabbi Jacob has earned the right to eternal rest.
 May his memory be for a blessing.

 Services at Rodef Shalom Temple, 4905 Fifth Avenue (at Morewood) on Tuesday, October 22, 2024 at 1 PM.
 NO prior visitation.
-Interment West View Cemetery.
-Contributions may be made to the Rodef Shalom Biblical Botanical Garden, 4905 Fifth Avenue, Pittsburgh, PA 15213.
+Interment West View Cemetery of Rodeo Shalom Congregation.
+Contributions may be made to Rodef Shalom Biblical Botanical Garden, 4905 Fifth Avenue, Pittsburgh, PA 15213.
 Arrangements entrusted to Ralph Schugar Chapel, Inc. www.schugar.com

 Condolences